Zembek/ZDoorController/README.md

 ![ZDoorAutomation - thermometer](/ZHomeAutomation-OneWire Temperature.drawio.png)

 Next element that I used here is my old I2C OLED display.
 I2C is serial bus that allows to connect more sophisticated devices that requires two-way connecton.
 In my project I used OLED display: SSD1306.
 Why?
 It's cheap and I used it before.
 The problem is that I didn't find any official .net package that allows to use it.
 But I used to work with this device before using old Windows IoT and I managed to re-use core code that was provided by Microsoft.
 I didn't change anything there.
 I attached entire code to the project as well.
-How to connect I2C SSD1306 OLED display:
+How to connect I2C SSD1306 OLED display
 ![ZDoorAutomation - I2C SSD1306 OLED display](/ZHomeAutomation-I2C OLED.drawio.png)

+## Reed Switch